Michigan halts classes, indoor dining as coronavirus surges

 An order written by the state health department prohibits high schools, colleges and universities from offering in-person instruction.
-K-8 schools can continue with on-site classes, though — as before — it is not required.
+K-8 schools can continue with on-site classes due to lower transmission rates, though — as before — it is not required.
 Restaurants, now operating at 50% capacity, must halt dine-in service inside.

 Whitmer urged the public to “double down” with precautions such as wearing a mask and keeping distance to avoid a second stay-at-home order.